EdinK1/WeatherApp/README.md

 # My notes about the project

 I've seen a lot of tutorials of people creating weather apps with frameworks so I went ahead and tried implementing that with plain vanilla Javascript.
-Overall it was a nice project to work on.
+Overall, it was a nice project to work on.